D.C. to offer free Capital Bikeshare rides as reduced Metro service continues

 For some residents it may be a good option to avoid delays and other changes, city leaders say.
 The service cuts have created some of the most crowded Metro conditions since the start of the pandemic.

-With the membership, users can take 45-minute rides free on the distinctive classic red bicycles.
+With the membership, users can take 45-minute rides free on the distinctive red bicycles.
 Additional minutes cost 5 cents per minute.
 Members can also use the electric bikes at a discounted price of 10 cents per minute, which applies to the entire trip.

 No one was injured in the Oct.
 12 derailment, which prompted the evacuation of 187 passengers outside the Arlington Cemetery station.
 Metro pulled all 748 7000-series cars out of commission Oct.
 17.